shabnamrahmed/Clockwork-AWH/README.md

 * Add another input field option for user to type in a time zone that will auto-complete
 * Get time zone by city or country

-## Known issues

-For an unknown reason, at times the time zone drop down menu isn't able to read the timezones.txt file which contains all the time zones and populates the dropdown when the page loads.
-Currently, the only way to to fix it is to stop and restart the program.
-It seems to be an intermittent issue and I'm not sure what behavior reproduces the bug.